busola-data/LITA-CAPSTONE-DATASET-1/README.md

 1. Revenue by Region - Is to determine the Total Sales generated in each region
 2. Total Sales by product- To analyzed the unit price of all products sold to identify the most patronized one
 3. Monthly Total sales - To Calculate the sum revenue generated in each month
-4. Quantity sold per region and percentage - To Analyze the number of quantity sold across differant regions to identity the highest selling locations
+4. Quantity sold per region and percentage - To Analyze the number of quantity sold across different regions to identity the highest selling locations
 5. Top ten monthly sales - This is to articulate the highest top ten monthly revenue generated between year 2023 & 2024 reviewed
 6. Average monthly quantity sold - To Calculate the average quantity sold in each month to assess performance, etc